 When teaching a whole-class or a group novel, I encourage teachers to stay away from using the reading of the novel for fluency practice.

 One great method is to let the students listen to an already fluent reader.
 Play the audiobook version of the book as the students follow along in their own copies.
 Or read it aloud yourself!
 This keeps everyone on the same page (pun intended) in the sense that no matter a child's reading level, he or she is still able to access the story.

 Naturally, different children will have varying levels of understanding at the start of a book.
 Some may struggle with the higher vocabulary, while others will be clueless about the historical context of a particular book.

 But as you move through the story, and hold continued and frequent discussions day by day, you'll begin to fill in the gaps.
 And those kiddos that may have been straggling behind a bit will gain some footing and start to "get it."

 Have I convinced you yet?
-If you're ready to read a novel with your students, check out some of my novel studies below!
+If you're ready to read a novel with your students, check out some of my novel studies!
+See some highlights below:

 To experience EVERY emotion under the sun with your students, dive into Harry Potter:

 To share lots of laughs (and maybe some disgusted groans) with your students, check these out: